Lower Edmonton (low level) railway station: Eastern Counties Railway (1849-1862)

 Enfield had been missed by the Northern and Eastern Railway line which had opened between Stratford and Broxbourne on 15 September 1840 and had to make do with Ponders End station some 2 mi away.
-Local pressure led to the deposit of a bill before parliament in 1844 which failed.
-Two years later the Enfield and Edmonton Railway Bill was passed with arrangements for the Eastern Counties Railway to take over management of the project.
+Local pressure led to the deposit of a bill before Parliament in 1844 which failed.
+Two years later the Enfield and Edmonton Railway Act 1846 (9 & 10 Vict. c. ccclvii) was passed with arrangements for the Eastern Counties Railway to take over management of the project.

 Work on the 3 mi 7 chain single line branch commenced in 1848 under the direction of contractor Thomas Earle.
 The Enfield Town branch line branched off the Eastern Counties Railway (ECR) line at the former Angel Road railway station, which was called Edmonton at that time.
 After the branch opened on 1 March 1849 the original Edmonton station was renamed Water Lane and the new intermediate station on the branch was named Edmonton.
 The ECR at that point ran between London Shoreditch (Bishopsgate) and Bishops Stortford although plans were afoot to extend northwards to Cambridge.